LBHackney-IT/social-care-case-viewer-api/database/manual-updates/2022-03-17_1-add-start-end-fields-to-workerteam-table-in-postgres.md

-# Add auditing fields to the worker team table
+# Add start and end fields to the worker team table

 ## The problem we're trying to solve